 Unirea Shopping Center

-Background – When constructed in the 70’s, Unirea was the biggest shopping center in the entire country.
-While it is still very much a Bucharest landmark, some of its aspects have lost their shine, especially when compared to all the malls that have appeared throughout the years.
+When constructed in the 70’s, Unirea was the biggest shopping center in Romania.
+While it is still very much a Bucharest landmark, some of its aspects have lost their shine, especially when compared to all new malls.

 All in all, Unirea is anything but dusty or old school.
-The oldest shopping center in Romania now has a modern look that is both relevant and engaging.
+The oldest shopping center in Romania now has a modern look, both relevant and engaging.